 Today and beyond

-With more than 130 years of continuous educational service to its credit, Watkins College of Art operates as an independent, nonprofit, four-year, nationally accredited college of visual arts.
-Located in Nashville, one of the most vibrant cultural capitals in the United States, Watkins’s 73,000-square-foot academic, community, and art-making facility, two state-of-the-art residence halls, 13 acres of land, and room to grow position the college as a leader in visual arts education.
-Fulfilling the legacy of its founder, the school’s award-winning faculty, students, and alumni continue to shape and positively influence the cultural horizon and economy of the community as they define the role of art, design, film, and artists in the 21st century.
+With more than 130 years of continuous educational service to its credit, Watkins College of Art will merge in the fall of 2020 with Belmont University, forming Watkins College of Art at Belmont University, where it will continue to grow as a leader in visual arts education, fulfill the legacy of its founder, and shape and positively influence the cultural horizon and creative economy as it defines the role of art, design, film, and artists in the 21st century.